samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 Now, for each dataset we want to make the following changes:

 db dataset:

 ```
 User: mysql
 Group: mysql
 ```

 ![](res/db_permissions.png)

 config dataset:
 Note that the 'www' user and group should already exist, there is no need to create them.

 ```
 User: www
 Group: www
 ```

 ![](res/config_permissions.png)

 themes dataset:

 ```
 User: www
 Group: www
 ```

 ![](res/themes_permissions.png)

 ## Create an iocage jail:

 Now it's time to create the jail.
-This can be done with the web UI, however this guide will present the instructions for the command line interface.
+This can be done with the web UI, however I prefer to use the command line interface, and so the rest of these instructions will be presented there.
+This guide, will therefore present the instructions for the command line interface.
 First, you'll need to SSH into your FreeNAS host.
 Instructions on how to configure SSH are available [here](https://www.familybrown.org/dokuwiki/doku.php?id=fester:ssh_setup).
 The gist of this is that you'll need to enable the SSH service in the FreeNAS UI and configure the public/private key pair for your user, and then make a connection.
 From a unix terminal (macOS, Linux), this will look like the following, assuming a FreeNAS host local IP of 192.168.0.9:

 ```bash
 $ ssh root@192.168.0.9